backdrop-contrib/bien/README.md

   you would like to export and then creates a json file that is downloaded to your computer.

+This module is still in development, we welcome testing and reporting of bugs or feature requests in the issue queue.
+In our testing the module works fairly well in the following controlled experiment.

+1) We use the [Sample Animal Content](https://github.com/backdrop-contrib/sample_animal_content) module to create an Animal content type, related fields and 8 nodes of type Animal, including images.

+2) We use BIEN to export the content type, the nodes, and the images and successfully import them into a fresh site with any of those things in place.

+We need to test a wider range of use cases.

 Notes About Use of AI
 ---------------------
 We have been using AI tools to make changes to this module and add features.
 We